 There are a lot of big shakeups coming to the retail pharmacy business.

-You may have heard the news that CVS completed its $78 billion acquisition of health insurer Aetna in late November 2018.
+You may have heard the news that CVS completed its $78 billion acquisition of health insurer Aetna late last year.

-But dig beneath the service and you’ll see there are several parallel developments going on at archrival Walgreens, as well.
+But dig beneath the surface and you’ll see there are several parallel developments going on at archrival Walgreens, as well.

 2019 pharmacy business updates: Mergers, new floor plans, expanded services and more